Antarcticsiclepop/left4dead2-choreography-script/readme.md

 # Loading your dialogue script in your custom level

-To load your choreographic script to your level, add the following outputs to a `info_gamemode` entity:
+To load your dialogue script to your level, add the following outputs to a `info_gamemode` entity:

 ```
 My output named                 OnCoopPostIO